 Guitar, Mandolin, Bass, Ukulele

 Max Filazek brings formidable talent and an approachable appeal to the Kitchen.
-A graduate of Wexford Collegiate School of the Arts, Max‘s prowess as a guitarist earned him an impressive handful of scholarships for the University of Toronto’s Music Degree program.
+A graduate of Wexford Collegiate School of the Arts, Max‘s prowess as a guitarist earned him a handful of scholarships for the University of Toronto’s Music Degree program.
 He also studied flamenco guitar with Ruben Diaz (a disciple of Paco De Lucia) for six years, in addition to master class instruction and theory with Kitchen Music’s own Steve Briggs for two years.
 Max is thrilled to be returning to the Kitchen as an instructor to share his love for music with students of all ages and skill levels.

 Piano, Voice, Guitar, Bass

 Bram Gielen is an award-winning composer, lyricist, arranger, and multi-instrumentalist living in Toronto.
 As a theatre artist, he has received commissions from the Canadian Music Theatre Project and Acting Up Stage; as an instrumentalist and arranger, he has collaborated with such artists as Guido Basso, Patricia O’Callaghan, DIANA, and Weaves; his film music has been heard at international festivals in Cannes, Toronto, Seattle, Tokyo, and Melbourne, to name only a few.
 As an instructor he has conducted Master Classes for graduating Musical Theatre students in performance and interpretation of new musical material at Sheridan College.